 #4 Personalize the email content

 Once you have segmented the emails, you know everything that you need to for the campaign.
-Begin your email campaign on a personalized note.
+Begin your email campaign with a personalized email.
 You don’t need to send the same email to all your lists.
 You can strategize campaigns for a particular list, define content accordingly and send the message to the list.
 That way, you have higher chances of getting a good open rate.

 #5 Note the send time and frequency